 Resources

-All finalists will be invited to an exclusive Finalist+ workshop on how you can best position yourself and your writing to the industry.
+All finalists are guaranteed a meeting with an industry professional and will be invited to an exclusive workshop on how you can best position yourself and your writing in Hollywood.
+Plus a Q&A session with Emmy-nominated writer and showrunner Kirk Ward (THE CONTINENTAL).
+This is your opportunity to get your script in front of the people who matter.

 VIP Grand Prize Mentor